atv2016/frigate_ocr_recognizer/README.md

 ![Screenshot 2024-03-20 at 06 41 21](https://github.com/atv2016/frigate_ocr_recognizer/assets/16917203/22c211a7-0a9c-4d12-959d-d1b8305a2f86)

 <sub>1</sub> 1920x1280, 1080P upscaled is considered low resolution nowadays.
 However, i personally won't be upgrading any time soon as it adds a considerable amount of CPU cycles to video processing as well as memory on the GPU card that you will ne needing, so for me it is the sweet spot right now.

 <sub>2</sub> 4K and above.
+<sub>3</sub> It is highly recommended to use a GPU with EasyOCR.
+Bonus is that you can also use it with Frigate, if you are not already.
+I am currently using a [ASUS NVIDIA GeForce GT 730 Graphics Card (PCIe 2.0, 2GB GDDR5 Memory, 4x HDMI Ports, Single-slot Design, Passive Cooling](https://www.amazon.co.uk/gp/product/B09DVN7QWH/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and i share this between Frigate and Compreface.
+I currently have Compreface shut down as i cannot run both EasyOCR and Frigate within 4Gb, so i need a new machine at some point.

 ### Setup